South African Doctor Finds Success in US Residency After Medical Training

 Securing a US residency

-The highlight of his academic journey came when he was matched for residency at the WellSpan Health/York Hospital Program along with his fiancée.
+The highlight of his academic journey came when he secured a medical residency at the WellSpan Health/York Hospital Program along with his fiancée.

-Looking forward, Dr Schutte has big plans for the future.
-He aims to become a leader in his specialty, advance research in surgical knowledge, and advocate for access to quality healthcare for underserved communities.
+Looking forward, Dr Schutte aims to become a leader in his speciality, advance research in surgical knowledge, and advocate for access to quality healthcare for marginalised communities.

-His experiences volunteering in rural South Africa inspired him to start an NGO focused on providing essential surgeries to marginalised communities.
+His volunteering experience in rural South Africa led him to start an NGO focusing on providing essential surgeries to marginalised communities.

 "I aim to address healthcare disparities and ensure that everyone, regardless of their socioeconomic status, has access to the surgical care they need,” he added.